 The Lapwing has quietly disappeared from much of Northern Ireland over the last fifty years.
 The black triangles in the map alongside represent 10-km squares that lost their breeding Lapwings between the two atlases of 1968-72 and 2008-11.
 Previous Northern Ireland surveys of breeding waders in 1985-87 and 2013 suggest that the number of pairs dropped from an estimated total of 5250 to a total of 860 – that’s a loss of 5 out of 6 pairs.
 The 2019 survey results will update breeding numbers in the species’ heartland areas.
 (Here’s a link to the results of the 2013 Northern Ireland wader survey.)

 In the late summer, the tiny Northern Ireland population is joined by Redshank from Iceland and Scotland.
-There are also small a number of movements linking Northern Ireland with Wales and England; some of these might be of birds from further east in Europe that were ringed in Britain.
+There are also a small number of movements linking Northern Ireland with Wales and England; some of these might be of birds from further east in Europe that were ringed in Britain.
 Strangford Lough peak counts of over 2000 in October illustrate just how much of an influx there is each autumn.

 The lowland wader survey in 1985-87 suggested that the Northern Ireland population of Snipe was about 5725 pairs.
 By the time of the next survey in 1999, that number had dropped to 3993 and then to 1123 in 2013.
 That’s a drop of 80%.
 Snipe seem very sensitive to habitat change, especially drainage.
 The map alongside shows the change in abundance between 1988-91 and 2008-11 across Britain & Ireland.
 There is an interesting mix of losses (grey) and increases (orange) in Northern Ireland.
 It will be great if the 2019 survey has picked up some new Snipe hot-spots.
 What habitats do Snipe still breed in and can these be expanded and replicated elsewhere within Northern Ireland?